Taco Bell Meat Recipe That Tastes Just Like the Classic

 If the flavor tastes flat, it often needs more seasoning or a pinch of salt.
 Letting it simmer a little longer can also help the flavors meld.

 If the mixture never thickens, the cornstarch may not have been fully mixed in at the start.
 Continue simmering and stirring gently; it will usually tighten up with time.
+If, after 30 minutes, the meat is still quite watery, mix one teaspoon of cornstarch with an equal amount of cold water until smooth, then stir it into the pan and simmer for a few more minutes.
+This should help the sauce thicken up reliably without changing the flavor.

 Pressure Cooker and Skillet Options

 This recipe works beautifully on the stovetop, but you can also use a pressure cooker if you’re short on time.
-Add about ⅔ cup water to the pressure cooker, then add the prepared meat mixture.
+Add about ⅔ cup of water to the pressure cooker, then add the prepared meat mixture.
 Seal and cook on high pressure for seven minutes.

 Allow a natural release for ten minutes, then carefully release any remaining pressure.
 Use a metal spatula to break up the meat, switch to sauté mode, and cook until the mixture thickens to your liking.
 The flavor will be the same, though the stovetop version gives you a bit more control over the final texture.